-To date, we have not completed any clinical trials required for the approval of any of our product candidates.
-Although we have completed dosing in our Phase 1a clinical trial of TX45 in healthy volunteers, and we have initiated a Phase 1b and Phase 2 clinical trials in Group 2 PH patients with HFpEF, we may experience delays in our ongoing clinical trials or preclinical studies and we do not know whether planned clinical trials will begin on time, need to be redesigned, enroll patients on time, have sufficient drug supply for our product candidates on a timely basis or be completed on schedule, if at all.
+To date, we have completed only one clinical trial (Phase 1a study in normal healthy volunteer with TX45) required for the approval of any of our product candidates.
+Although we are currently enrolling Phase 1b and Phase 2 clinical trials with TX45 in Group 2 PH patients with HFpEF, we may experience delays in our ongoing clinical trials or preclinical studies and we do not know whether planned clinical trials will begin on time, need to be redesigned, enroll patients on time, have sufficient drug supply for our product candidates on a timely basis or be completed on schedule, if at all.
+Furthermore, our product candidate TX2100 is still in preclinical studies and the full results of such studies are not yet known.
 A failure of one or more clinical trials can occur at any stage of testing, and our ongoing and future clinical trials may not be successful.
 We also may experience numerous unforeseen events during our clinical trials that could delay or prevent our ability to receive marketing approval or commercialize TX45 or any future product candidates, including:

-- delays in or failure to obtain regulatory authorizations to commence a trial; - delays in reaching a consensus with regulatory agencies as to the design or implementation of our clinical trials; - delays in or failure to reach agreement on acceptable terms with prospective contract research organizations ("CROs") and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - delays in or failure to obtain institutional review board ("IRB") approval at each site; - delays in or failure to recruit a sufficient number of suitable patients to participate in a trial; - failure to have patients complete a trial or return for post-treatment follow-up; - clinical sites deviating from trial protocol or dropping out of a trial; - · delays in adding new clinical trial sites; - failure to manufacture sufficient quantities of our product candidates for use in clinical trials in a timely manner; - occurrence of adverse events associated with the product candidate that are viewed to outweigh its potential benefits, such as complications with pharmacokinetic behaviors, or safety or tolerability concerns that could cause us or our collaborators, as applicable, to suspend or terminate a trial if we or our collaborators find that the participants are being exposed to unacceptable health risks; - failure to perform clinical trials in accordance with the FDA's or any other regulatory authority's good clinical practices ("GCP") requirements, or regulatory guidelines in other countries; - failure to demonstrate to the satisfaction of the FDA or any comparable foreign regulatory authority that the applicable product candidate's risk-benefit ratio for its proposed indication is acceptable; - changes in regulatory requirements, policies and guidelines; - failure of our third-party research contractors to comply with regulatory requirements or meet their contractual obligations to us in a timely manner, or at all; - delays in establishing the appropriate dosage levels in clinical trials; - the quality or stability of our product candidates falling below acceptable standards; and - business interruptions resulting from natural disasters, political, geopolitical and economic instability, including political unrest or unstable economic conditions in China, the war between Russia and Ukraine, the conflict in the Middle East, terrorism, political turmoil, disease outbreaks, epidemics and pandemics.
+- · delays in or failure to obtain regulatory authorizations to commence a trial; - · delays in reaching a consensus with regulatory agencies as to the design or implementation of our clinical trials;

+- delays in or failure to reach agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - delays in or failure to obtain institutional review board ("IRB") approval at each site; - delays in or failure to recruit a sufficient number of suitable patients to participate in a trial; - failure to have patients complete a trial or return for post-treatment follow-up; - clinical sites deviating from trial protocol or dropping out of a trial; - · delays in adding new clinical trial sites; - failure to manufacture sufficient quantities of our product candidates for use in clinical trials in a timely manner; - occurrence of adverse events associated with the product candidate that are viewed to outweigh its potential benefits, such as complications with pharmacokinetic behaviors, or safety or tolerability concerns that could cause us or our collaborators, as applicable, to suspend or terminate a trial if we or our collaborators find that the participants are being exposed to unacceptable health risks; - failure to perform clinical trials in accordance with the FDA's or any other regulatory authority's good clinical practices ("GCP") requirements, or regulatory guidelines in other countries; - failure to demonstrate to the satisfaction of the FDA or any comparable foreign regulatory authority that the applicable product candidate's risk-benefit ratio for its proposed indication is acceptable; - changes in regulatory requirements, policies and guidelines; - failure of our third-party research contractors to comply with regulatory requirements or meet their contractual obligations to us in a timely manner, or at all; - delays in establishing the appropriate dosage levels in clinical trials; - · the quality or stability of our product candidates falling below acceptable standards; and - business interruptions resulting from natural disasters, political, geopolitical and economic instability, including political unrest or unstable economic conditions in China, the war between Russia and Ukraine, the conflict in the Middle East, terrorism, political turmoil, disease outbreaks, epidemics and pandemics.